Species Quantum Mechanics

 In particular, the swampland {\it distance conjecture} (DC)~\cite{Ooguri:2006in} together with the {\it emergent string conjecture} (ESC)~\cite{Lee:2019wij} provide a concrete mechanism by which an EFT drastically breaks down.
 The DC predicts the emergence of an infinite tower of states, with their masses decreasing exponentially as the geodesic distance traveled in the field space grows.
-In addition, the ESC is stating that the towers of species that become light in some infinite distance limit can be either light Kaluza-Klein (KK) modes, corresponding to a decompactification limit, or light string states, belonging to a weakly coupled strong limit.
-The large number of states in the tower implies the breakdown of semiclassical Einstein gravity at a cut-off scale, the quantum gravity scale commonly also dubbed the species scale $\Lambda_s$~\cite{Dvali:2007hz,Dvali:2007wp,Dvali:2009ks}.
-This scale can be expressed in terms on the number $N_s$ of species below $\Lambda_s$ in the following way:
+In addition, the ESC is stating that the towers of species that become light in some infinite distance limit can be either light Kaluza-Klein (KK) modes, corresponding to a decompactification limit, or light string states, belonging to a weakly coupled string limit.
+The large number of states in the tower implies the breakdown of semiclassical Einstein gravity at a cut-off scale, the quantum gravity scale commonly also dubbed the species scale $\Lambda_s$~\cite{Dvali:2007hz,Dvali:2007wp,Dvali:2009ks}.\footnote{Other aspects of species were discussed in~\cite{Dvali:2019jjw,Dvali:2019ulr,Dvali:2020wqi,Dvali:2010vm,Dvali:2008fd,Dvali:2012uq,Dvali:2021bsy}.} This scale can be expressed in terms on the number $N_s$ of species below $\Lambda_s$ in the following way in Planck units:

 Another important aspect of the distance conjecture is the existence of duality symmetries, which connect different infinite distance limits to each other.
-In fact, the emergence duality symmetries together with finiteness and compactifiability of the moduli space can be seen from certain bottom-up arguments~\cite{Delgado:2024skw}.
+In fact, the emergence of duality symmetries together with finiteness and compactifiability of the moduli space can be seen from certain bottom-up arguments~\cite{Delgado:2024skw}.
 Because of the emergence of duality symmetries the DC is also sometimes called the {\it duality conjecture}.
 Further aspects of the DC in relation to information theory were discussed in~\cite{Stout:2021ubb,Stout:2022phm}.
 Finally, a complementary discussion of the DC in terms of flow equations can be found in~\cite{Kehagias:2019akr}.

 Another generic and important feature of quantum gravity and string theory is that the moduli that describe families of quantum gravity vacua are given in terms of vacuum expectation values of scalar fields $\phi$.
 Actually, in the EFT these scalar fields $\phi$ should be treated as quantum fields, denoted by $\hat\phi$.
 Together with the conjugate momentum operator $\hat \pi$ they act on the quantum mechanical Hilbert space.
 Furthermore, the fields $\hat\phi$ and $\hat\pi$ satisfy some canonical commutation relations of the form